4. Application Exercise – Tax Calculation

 if (!$tables)

-// Create the 3 tables - assuming the lines are syntactically correct
+// create the 3 tables - assume the rows are syntactically correct

 $coeffR = explode(":", cutNewLineChar($tables[1]));